node-red/node-red.github.io/docs/hardware/beagleboneblack.md

     $ opkg update
     $ opkg install python-compiler python-distutils python-multiprocessing python-misc openssl-misc

-NOTE: Don't be tempted to run - opkg upgrade - it will generally fail and mess up the BeagleBoneBlack.
+NOTE: Don't be tempted to run `opkg upgrade` it will generally fail and mess up the BeagleBoneBlack.
 To get the latest complete firmware build reflash the entire board - see
 <http://circuitco.com/support/index.php?title=Updating_The_Software> for details, and then upgrade
 individual packages as you require.